MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines: The MobiZO Framework

+Another key benefit of this MP-LoRA-enabled outer-loop parallelization is the improved data locality for model weights.
+By loading the shared weights (such as the base model weights $\mathbf{W}$ and LoRA $\mathbf{A}$ matrices within MP-LoRA layers) once and reusing them across all $q$ concurrent queries, costly external memory accesses are amortized.
+This can lead to a runtime per training step that is comparable to, or even faster than, the original sequential setting with $q=1$, despite processing multiple queries.

-While outer-loop parallelization increases parallelism across multiple queries, gradient estimation still requires two forward passes per query: one with positive perturbation and one with negative perturbation, traditionally executed sequentially in the RGE algorithm.
+\textbf{Inner-Loop Parallelization.} While outer-loop parallelization addresses concurrency across multiple queries, each gradient estimation in RGE still requires two forward passes per query: one with a positive perturbation and one with a negative perturbation.
+In standard RGE, these are typically executed sequentially.

-To further accelerate gradient estimation, we propose inner-loop parallelization, which performs both forward passes simultaneously.
-As illustrated in Figure~\ref{fig:method} (b), each input batch and LoRA-$\mathbf{B}$ matrix is duplicated once more.
-One copy of the LoRA-$\mathbf{B}$ matrix is perturbed with positive noise, and the other with negative noise.
-By computing the loss difference in parallel, we can estimate the gradient using a single combined forward pass.
-This approach reduces external memory access for loading model parameters, alleviating the memory bandwidth burden, particularly for LLMs.
-As a result, P-RGE achieves a faster wall-clock time per training step compared to the sequential two step forward-pass execution in conventional RGE.
+To further accelerate each gradient estimation, MobiZO incorporates inner-loop parallelization, as outlined in Algorithm~\ref{alg:mobizo} (line 7).
+This is also enabled by MP-LoRA, which for a given query $i$, can perform both the positive and negative perturbation forward passes simultaneously, as illustrated in Figure~\ref{fig:method}(b).
+This is achieved by invoking MP-LoRA with $n=2q$, using perturbations $+\epsilon \mathbf{z}_i$ and $-\epsilon \mathbf{z}_i$ applied to the LoRA $\mathbf{B}$ matrix for the $i$-th path.
+By processing positively and negatively perturbed states in a single MP-LoRA invocation, we obtain two corresponding outputs.
+The loss difference between these outputs can then be used to estimate the gradient component for that query, effectively performing the gradient estimation using a single forward pass.
+This approach further reduces the external memory bandwidth burden by maximizing the reuse of shared model weights across these two evaluations.
+Consequently, MobiZO with inner-loop parallelization can achieve an even faster runtime per training step compared to the sequential execution of two forward passes in RGE, even for $q=1$.